HRizwan1/2019-team-06f/reports/sprint-03/report.md

   ![sflow](images/sflow.png "Site Flow Diagram")

 11. Management of Visio Diagram:
   <p>Diagrams are managed on a weekly basis, with continual updates by the UI/UX leader and Project Manager.
-A tool that we are using to create diagrams is LucidChart and Draw.io.</p>
+Two tools that we are using to create diagrams is LucidChart and Draw.io.</p>

   ![lucidchart](images/lucidchart.png "Lucidchart")